Chronic Lymphocytic Leukemia and Hairy-Cell Leukemia

 Signs and Symptoms

-In a prototypical patient, symptoms may be absent or there may be nonspecific, generalized complaints, such as weakness and fatigue.
+In a prototypical patient, symptoms are typically absent, though some patients may have nonspecific complaints such as weakness and fatigue.
 Classic B symptoms are uncommon at diagnosis, but their presence may signal transformation to large cell lymphoma.
-Patients may notice enlarged lymph nodes, and abdominal distention may relate to enlarged mesenteric adenopathy.
-Infections such as viral reactivation of herpes simplex virus are common.
+Patients may notice enlarged lymph nodes, and abdominal distention may relate to enlarged mesenteric adenopathy, hepatomegaly, or splenomegaly.
+Infections such as reactivation of herpes simplex virus are common.

 Splenomegaly is a common finding in CLL and typically progresses as the disease matures and becomes refractory to therapy.
 Hepatomegaly may present in 15% to 25% of patients and is usually mild and nontender.
 Because these cells circulate freely in the blood and are attracted to sites of inflammation, CLL cells are often found in biopsy specimens from almost any organ.
 It is important to recognize that in the vast majority of cases, the CLL is a bystander, not an instigator, and such findings rarely require anti-CLL therapy.

-Lymphocytosis is the hallmark finding in CLL, with a typical lymphocyte count between 30 and 50 × 109/L. Lymphocytes are small, mature-appearing cells with little cytoplasm and clumped chromatin.
+Lymphocytosis is the hallmark finding in CLL, with a typical lymphocyte count of 30–50 × 109/L. Lymphocytes are small, mature-appearing cells with little cytoplasm and clumped chromatin.
 Smudge cells are frequently seen on peripheral blood smear; they may denote a more indolent course when present in high volumes.
 Larger cells, typically prolymphocytes, may also be seen on smear but they are usually less than 10% of the total lymphocyte pool.
 Diagnostic criteria for CLL defined by the National Cancer Institute and the International Workshop on Chronic Lymphocytic Leukemia are presented in Table 1.

-The marrow is usually hypercellular, and mature lymphocytes represent at least 30% of the marrow cellularity.
+The bone marrow is usually hypercellular, and mature lymphocytes represent at least 30% of the marrow cellularity.
 Lymphocytic infiltration on the biopsy may be interstitial, nodular, mixed interstitial and nodular, or diffuse.
-The diffuse pattern was traditionally associated with a poor prognosis, but this is now less important with more modern therapies.
+The diffuse pattern (effacement of marrow architecture by a dense mass of CLL cells) was traditionally associated with a poor prognosis, but this is now less important with more modern therapies.
+Given the availability of malignant cells in the peripheral blood for flow cytometric immunophenotyping, routine bone marrow evaluation at presentation is no longer necessary for diagnosis.
+The authors do recommend bone marrow testing to assess the etiology of cytopenias, prior to initiating antileukemic therapy.

 Other laboratory findings

-A positive Coombs test is seen in as many as 30% of patients at some time during the course of the disease.
 Tests such as lactate dehydrogenase (LDH), indirect bilirubin, haptoglobin, and reticulocyte count are of help in diagnosing autoimmune hemolytic anemia, which is common in CLL.
-Progressive hypogammaglobulinemia is seen in more than 50% of patients, polyclonal gammopathy may be seen, and a monoclonal paraprotein is present in 5% to 10% of patients.
-Even patients with normal IgG levels have an impaired repertoire of antibodies and may still benefit from intravenous immunoglobulin replacement therapy.
-Elevated beta2-microglobulin levels are a poor prognostic marker.
+Progressive hypogammaglobulinemia is seen in more than 50% of patients, polyclonal gammopathy may be seen occasionally, and a monoclonal paraprotein is present in 5% to 10% of patients.
+Even patients with normal or elevated IgG levels who have an impaired repertoire of antibodies may still benefit from intravenous immunoglobulin-replacement therapy.
+Elevated levels of beta 2-microglobulin are a poor prognostic marker.

-Immunophenotyping by flow cytometry has become a common way to diagnose CLL, and since these cells are of B-cell origin, they commonly express CD19 and CD20.
+Immunophenotyping by flow cytometry has become the most common method of diagnosing CLL, and since these cells are of B-cell origin, they commonly express CD19 and CD20.
 The expression level of CD20 is low compared with that of normal B cells.
 However, CLL is characteristically positive for CD5.
 Expression of CD23 helps differentiate CLL from mantle cell lymphoma.
 Expression of surface immunoglobulin is usually weak and lower than in normal B cells.
 CD38 expression is a poor prognostic marker in CLL.

 Cytogenetic and Molecular Findings

-Recurrent cytogenetic (karyotypic and more commonly on fluorescent in situ hybridization, FISH) abnormalities have been found in CLL and are useful in assigning prognosis and prescribing therapy.
-The proliferative rate of CLL cells is low and thus the standard karyotype is less helpful than the FISH studies.
+Recurrent cytogenetic (karyotypic and more commonly on fluorescence in situ hybridization [FISH]) abnormalities have been found in CLL and are useful in assigning prognosis and prescribing therapy.
+The proliferative rate of CLL cells is low and thus the standard karyotype is less helpful than abnormalities identified by the FISH studies.
 Chromosomal abnormalities using FISH can be identified in 70% to 80% of patients with CLL.
 The most frequent and significant abnormalities found on FISH are deletion 13q14 (45% to 55%), deletion 11q (17% to 20%), trisomy 12 (10% to 20%), and deletion 17p (5% to 10%).
 Some deletions are found primarily at diagnosis (or before treatment), such as deletion 13q14, while other genetic lesions may evolve after therapy or at the time of progression (clonal evolution), such as deletion 17p.
-The presence of multiple genetic aberrations is a poor marker even in the presence of favorable risk markers, such as deletion 13q14.
-The sole finding of deletion 13q14 is associated with the best median overall survival (113 months); the lowest median survival is that of patients with deletion 17p (32 months).
-Characteristics of patients harboring deletion 11q may include age less than 55 years, diffuse and bulky adenopathy, short disease remissions, and a median overall survival of approximately 79 months.
-A regimen combining a purine analog with cyclophosphamide may be particularly beneficial to patients with del11q.
+The presence of multiple genetic aberrations portends a poor prognosis even in the presence of otherwise favorable genetic abnormalities such as deletion 13q14.
+The sole finding of deletion 13q14 is associated with the best median overall survival (113 months) while the shortest median survival is in patients with deletion 17p (32 months).
+Characteristics of patients harboring deletion 11q may include age younger than 55 years, diffuse and bulky peripheral adenopathy, short disease remissions, and a median overall survival of approximately 79 months.
+Previously it was thought that a regimen combining a purine analog with cyclophosphamide may be particularly beneficial to patients with del11q.
+The recent introduction of small-molecule inhibitors of specific pathways as treatment for patients with CLL is rapidly changing the importance of traditional prognostic features.

 Overexpression of BCL2